Book Tom as a Speaker

 (Effective with family members, suppliers, customers and neighbors as well.)

-Tom Cox is a successful consultant, author and speaker who coaches CEOs and business owners on how to get better results through more effective leadership.
+Tom Cox is a consultant, author and speaker who coaches CEOs and business owners on how to get better results through more effective leadership.
 A graduate of the University of Chicago, Tom earned his four-year degree in psychology in just three years, with honors.
-He helps CEOs and other leaders break the blocks that hold them back from higher levels of leadership, driving higher levels of performance.
-Typical clients experience a 30% increase in sales and a 50% increase in profits.
+Tom believes that Eudaimonism, the philosophy of human thriving, is humanity’s best hope for creating engaged and productive workplaces.

 Tom’s results for his clients are impressive: